MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/custom-actions.md

 ---
-title: "Create your own messages (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Create your own messages (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "Common Data service provides messages that can be called from the web services.
+description: "Microsoft Dataverse provides messages that can be called from the web services.
 You can create your own messages and call them from your apps." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/26/2020 ms.reviewer: "pehecke"